-To highlight Breakthrough’s versatility, in 2019, nine months after mentoring ended, they were back, but with different needs.
+To highlight Breakthrough’s versatility, nine months after mentoring ended, they were back, but with different needs.
 By now armed with a strong business model, they needed support to help them progress further: better premises, employing staff, and a rebrand so Senara’s identity would match their vision: less corporate, more friendly and personal.

 Senara’s Breakthrough journey led to the launch of two dedicated therapy rooms within the clinic’s premises secured through an Unlocking Potential grant (small amounts of funding designed to help businesses kick-start their plans for growth).
 The opening of the new space has given Senara Occupational Therapy the chance to take on new casework.

 “Because we’ve been awarded the grant money to open our therapy rooms, we’ve been able to expand our business to increase capacity.
 This also means that we’ve recruited an additional Occupational Therapist to help us meet this capacity.”

 The Senara OT clinic has evolved to become more child-friendly, incorporating “caricatures, soft pastel colours and a fun under-the-sea theme” explains Morwenna.